cartopher/Christopher.Charles---Data.GIS.Portfolio/GIS Processes & Workflows/Workflow 3 - Process Documentation and Metadata Development.md

-### Scenario 3: Process Documentation and Metadata Development
+### Workflow 3: Process Documentation and Metadata Development

 **Task**: Documenting workflows and creating metadata for GIS datasets.